kayleorantes/dormcraft/README.md

 # <p align="center">Add Validators to Code</p>

 Even with the well-specified prompts, LLMs are prone to generating coordinates that are logically or physically impossible.
-Our three implemented validators serve as the essential security and integrity layer that protects the DormCraft application from flawed AI output.
+The three implemented validators serve as the essential security and integrity layer that protects the DormCraft application from flawed AI output.
 <br>

 1. Fixed Feature Obstruction: The AI is poor at spatial subtraction and may place furniture within the coordinates reserved for non-movable objects like the door swing, violating a fundamental constraint.